-This recipe is for the best smoked butterfly chicken.
+This recipe is for the best smoked butterfly chicken, also known as spatchcock chicken.
 It’ll be your go-to method for smoking a whole chicken on a pellet grill that’s Whole30, gluten-free, low carb and paleo.
 The dry rub is made with simple, sugar-free ingredients and by using the spatchcock method, the chicken skin gets crispy while keeping the meat tender, juicy and full of flavor.
 This is a great family friendly recipe that works well for meal prep, too.

 Smoked Butterfly Chicken Ingredients

-This recipe is incredible easy, which makes it the go-to in my house.
+This recipe for smoked spatchcock chicken is incredible easy, which makes it the go-to in my house.
 We make it almost every week!
 It only requires a few spices, and of course a whole chicken.
 Your chicken should be about 5-6 pounds, with the insides removed already (or discarded prior to preparing).

 You’ll need common spices like smoked paprika, onion powder, garlic powder, oregano, salt and pepper.
 I get my spices and oils from Thrive Market for a discount (new members get a $20 shopping credit!), but they’re also easily accessible at your local grocery stores!

 A great option to use for a pre-made spice blend is the Traeger Fin & Feather seasoning, which is very similar to this homemade dry rub, and doesn’t contain any sugar.
 If you use a pre-made blend, you’ll just want to make sure to use 3-4 tablespoons, or enough to coat the entire chicken really well.